 Marketing your Property

 Once the T & C’s have been signed we will then begin setting to work.
-Firstly we will check on the EPC register whether your house has an EPC, if it doesn’t then you can either instruct a suitable person to provide one, or we can arrange it for you at a cost of £60.
+Firstly we will check on the EPC register whether your house has an EPC, if it doesn’t then you can either instruct a suitable person to provide one, or we can arrange it for you.
 We will then arrange a time to come and take photos of your house, write up property details and do a floorplan.
 All this information will then be transferred to detail cards which will be available for prospective tenants and also put in our window to help advertise the property.
-The property will also be placed on Rightmove.
+The property will also be placed on the Zoopla portal, on our website and where applicable on social media.
 If you agree to it we will erect a ‘Polecat Properties To Let’ sign at the property in accordance with The Town and Country Planning Act 1990.

 Once advertised we would hope that interested applicants will start enquiring.
 We will take details of all applicants and after liaising with you to ensure convenient times; we will arrange viewings for those applicants whom we believe fit your brief.
 We will attend all viewings (you are more than welcome to be present also).
 We will aim to arrive prior to the applicant to ensure that all is well at the property (if we see anything out of the ordinary or any signs of disrepair we will report them to you as soon as possible).
 We will then ensure the property is locked up securely after the viewing.
 We will try and get feedback from all applicants and feedback to you as appropriate.